fmxsh/tot-ontology/README.md

+Copied from phone

+Purpose: the purpose of this thing is to
+To describe the composition of all things.

+Identity:
+ based in the constitution, the properties and the relations between mong them.

+... structures and their relations, as seen in the differentiated perception, when the differentiated perception is organized around the things purpose.
+The identity is the explicit statement of the emergence as it's identity.
+The identity is the statement based in purpose and emergence.

+Constitution: the thing is constituted by differentiated perception.

+Properties:
+It's a concept not a representation.
+A thing has these properties:
+Identity - The identity of a thing is its emergence as aligned with the purpose.

+Purpose - the purpose defines the things purpose. the purpose of a thing is to fulfill its self-defined purpose.

+Constitution - the thing has parts that supports the emergence that in turn aligns with the purpose.

+Properties: properties in alignment with emergence, in turn in alignment with purpose.

+Emergence - The properties are defined to organize the differentiated perception.
+They are defined based in the purpose which is an organizing principle.

+...

+Emergence:

 # Ontology of thing of things

 Identity: The _Ontology of thing of things_ an ontology in that it describes a _thing of things_.
 A _thing of things_ is a root meta-structure: that is self-defining, self-constituting, self-organizing, and self-reflecting.